OKaluza/fractured/docs/docs.rst

 Introduction
 ============
 Fractured is a fractal exploration application written in Javascript and WebGL / WebCL.
+The main functionality works stand-alone as an offline app, there are a number of additional functions provided by the server allowing data to be stored online and accessed anywhere.

-It started as a rewrite of my old fractal rendering code to run faster, cross-platform and with editable formulae.
-Despite there being a proliferation of great fractal programs around, from my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
+It started as a rewrite of my old fractal rendering code to run faster, cross-platform and with editable formulae (despite there being loads of great fractal programs around).
+From my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
-I also wanted to render complex fractals faster on the GPU with GLSL which was not being done at the time I started except a few proof of concept demos.
+I was also excited by the possibility of rendering complex fractals a hell of a lot faster on the GPU with GLSL which was not being done at the time I started except for a few proof of concept demos.

-First attempt was in Java and JOGL, then I heard about WebGL which seemed the perfect framework for it, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
-The formula editor and renderer was finished early last year and it probably should have stopped there but it became a bit of an experiment on seeing how far the idea of a standalone desktop style app running in a web browser could be taken and I got attached to the idea of creating an online studio workspace to store my work on a server and access it anywhere allowing sharing fractal images, formulae and parameters.
-Also I began to enjoy writing Javascript, possibly a case of stockholm syndrome.
+First attempts were in Java with JOGL, then I heard about WebGL which seemed the perfect framework for it, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
+The formula editor and renderer was finished early last year and it probably should have stopped there but it became a bit of an experiment on seeing how far I could take the single-page web-browser app, of course there was always just one more feature I wanted to implement.

 Now many lost weekends and evenings later I've had enough and it seems to finally have turned into a fairly complete thing, it does what I need and maybe someone else will find it useful.